-Most importantly, make sure that you serve it just out of the frying pan in order to retain the best taste, flavour and texture.
+Make sure that you serve these golden fried fish straight out of the frying pan to give its best taste, mouthwatering flavours and texture.

 |Cod/Haddock/Plaice||4 fillets (defrosted or fresh)|